wtgreene/poker/README.md

 # 5-Card Draw Poker
 #### This a poker game (5-Card Draw) for 1 player.
 The player starts with 100 points and gains points by scoring better hands.
 Each turn costs 10 points.
+##### This a poker game (5-Card Draw) for 1 player.
+The player starts with 100 points and gains points by scoring better hands.
+Each turn costs 10 points.
+###### This a poker game (5-Card Draw) for 1 player.
+The player starts with 100 points and gains points by scoring better hands.
+Each turn costs 10 points.

 ## How It's Made :
 #### **Tech used** : Java